sysstat/sysstat/README.md

 ### Feedback welcome!

 Of course tell me if there are any problems.
 This is the only way I can improve 'sysstat'.
-Please also remember to read the FAQ that comes with sysstat.
+Please also remember to read the FAQ that comes with sysstat or available from the Wiki page on GitHub.

 Patches and suggestions for improvements are always welcome!
 Send them to "sysstat (at) orange (dot) fr".